Sometimes it’s easy to forget that modesty is more than just clothing—it is a way of thought, action, and attitude, in addition to dress.

-Such statements also imply that women can control men, and that every time a man sees a woman in an outfit that is not modest, he will always have a dirty thought.
-Neither of these things are true.
+Such statements also imply that women can control men and that every time a man sees a woman in an outfit that is not modest, he will always have a dirty thought.
+Neither of these things is true.

 “Surely we can give our brethren a little more credit than that,” Moncur says.

 Young women should not feel like they are responsible for the choices and actions of young men, and vice versa.
 We need to help youth understand we all have agency to determine which thoughts we entertain.
 More than chastise or shame them for having the thought in the first place, it’s important to tell youth how they should rid the mind of the thought.
 One such technique is shared in a favorite primary song: hum your favorite hymn.
 Find what other methods work for you and your youth, and teach them to commit to those practices.